aravindkoneru/SimpleScout/README.md

 ##Known Bugs/Issues

-* Sometimes not all the data is recieved but the calculations are still done.
+* Sometimes not all the data is received but the calculations are still done.
 Just running the program again usually fixes the issue.
 * There is no validation at this point to determine if the team number is actually valid.
 Entering a non-existant team or a team in the wrong format will throw a nasty error